 Now it’s time to bring the connection of the food and the results to your child’s attention.
 If the effects are physical (stomach ache, digestive upset, asthma, skin rash, etc.) you can address the condition immediately, while it’s happening.
 If the foods bring about some unpleasant behaviors, you may want to wait until the moment has passed before addressing it calmly with your child.
 Don’t wait too long, however.
 Your children are most likely to link their actions with the resulting consequences when it’s pointed out to them in real-time, as opposed to several hours or a day later.

 Your opening line should connect the dots of their poor food choices and the consequences you’ve since observed.
-Be precise in your language, and try to point out things that are factual, not things you are interpreting based on their behavior.
+Be precise in your language.
+Try to point out things that are factual, not things you are interpreting based on their behavior.
 (You may think you son was short-tempered with his sister after eating the cookie, but that point could be argued.
 The fact that you had to put him in time-out after he refused to share, however, is a fact.)
-After you’ve pointed out the actions and consequences, be sure to wrap it up with the conclusion you’re trying to emphasize: that making the poor food choice had a negative effect on your child.
+After you’ve pointed out the actions and consequences, be sure to wrap it up with the conclusion you’re trying to emphasize.
+You want them to remember that making the poor food choice had a negative effect on your child.

 Examples of action/consequence/summary statements are as follows: